dotnet/tye/docs/tutorials/hello-tye/00_run_locally.md

 # Frontend Backend sample with tye run

 This tutorial will demonstrate how to use [`tye run`](/docs/reference/commandline/tye-run.md) to run a multi-project application.
-If you haven't so already, follow the [Getting Started Instructions](/docs/getting_started.md) to install tye.
+If you haven't done so already, follow the [Getting Started Instructions](/docs/getting_started.md) to install tye.

 ## Running a single application with tye run